 As tempting as it may be, buying Instagram followers is just not a good idea.
 In this article we will look at how buying followers actually works and why it’s generally not a good idea for your brand.

 Buying Instagram Followers

 It might still sound appealing to you.
-After all, 1000 new followers in a day for the price of a coffee and a sandwich doesn’t seem like a bad deal?
-But think about it this way, if buying Instagram followers actually had a meaningful impact everyone would do it.
+After all, 1000 new followers in a day for the price of a coffee and a sandwich doesn’t seem like a bad deal, right?
+But think about it this way — if buying Instagram followers actually had any meaningful impact, wouldn’t everyone just do it?

 The main reason people and brands buy followers is to appear to be more influential than they actually are.
 But keep in mind, most bought followers are just bots or inactive accounts.
 Here’s how buying Instagram followers actually works: